diego-chacon16/gett-insights/README.md

 + is_driver_assigned_key - whether a driver has been assigned
 + cancellation_time_in_seconds - how many seconds passed before cancellation

-The data_offers data set is a simple map with 2 columns:
+### Table 2: data_offers

+Simple map with two columns

 + order_gk - order number, associated with the same column from the orders data set
 + offer_id - ID of an offer

-## Bonus
+## Bonus: Geospatial Analysis

 ### Using Geospatial Analysis Tools to calculate how many hexes contain 80% of cancellations

-+ Use Uber's open source H3 and Folium libraries to build analysis
-+ Build a table to sum the cumulative percentage of cancellations
-+ This can be done by creating a count of the order_gk column, and then apply a cumulative percentage
+A bonus aspect of this analysis involves leveraging Geospatial Analysis Tools to calculate the hexagons containing 80% of cancellations.
+Uber's open source H3 and Folium libraries are employed for this purpose.
+H3 provides a hexagonal, hierarchical spatial index, while Folium facilitates interactive data visualization on leaflet maps.

 ### What is H3?